705 Naval Air Squadron

+705 Naval Air Squadron is a Fleet Air Arm (FAA) naval air squadron of the United Kingdom's Royal Navy (RN).
+It currently forms part of No. 1 Flying Training School at RAF Shawbury and trains pilots and aircrew from all three services under 2 Maritime Air Wing, operating with the Airbus H135 Juno HT Mk1 utility helicopter.

-705 Naval Air Squadron was first formed as a flight in 1936 from No 447 Flight Royal Air Force and operated Swordfish torpedo bombers from battlecruisers.
+It was first formed as a Flight in 1936 from No 447 Flight Royal Air Force and operated Fairey Swordfish torpedo bombers from battlecruisers.
 It achieved squadron status in 1939 before being disbanded in 1940.
 The squadron was re-formed briefly in 1945 and then again in 1947 as a fleet requirements unit to evaluate naval use of helicopters.
-Since the 1950s the squadron has been involved in the basic training of helicopter aircrew, and currently forms part of No. 1 Flying Training School at RAF Shawbury.
+Since the 1950s the squadron has been involved in the basic training of helicopter aircrew.

 History

 Pre-war and World War II (1936–1945)

 705 Squadron was formed from No 447 Flight Royal Air Force, standing up in June 1936.
 Operational control of naval aviation was returned to the Royal Navy on 30 July 1937, and during this period the squadron operated the Fairey Swordfish biplane torpedo bomber from the battlecruisers Repulse and Renown.
 The aircraft were equipped with floats so that they could be launched from the ships by catapult and then recovered from the water by crane.
 705 achieved squadron status in 1939.
 Early in World War II the squadron saw service protecting troop convoys and hunting raiders on the North America and West Indies Station.
 After disembarkation to RNAS Lee-on-Solent in 1939, the squadron was disbanded in 1940.
 705 Naval Air Squadron was briefly reformed in 1945 and carried out the role of torpedo training.